rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#9-Feb-2020.md

+---
-# RiB Newsletter #9 - The Month of Working from Home
+title: "RiB Newsletter #9 – The Month of Working from Home"

-**#9 - Feb 2020**
+description: "#9 - Feb 2020"
+date: 2020-03-04
+slug: "/2020-03-04-the-month-of-working-from-home"
+type: single
+categories:
+  - "newsletters"
+---

 Welcome to the #9 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
-[Previous: #8](https://rustinblockchain.org/2020/02/05/rib-newsletter-8-looking-forward-to-2020/).
+[Previous: #8](/newsletters/2020-02-05-looking-fowrward-to-2020).

 This month [Solana released version 1.0][s1].
 Congrats to one of the hardest-working Rust blockchain teams &mdash; Solana did things right all last year, with extraordinary development velocity, consistent technical media publications, and multiple event appearances and sponsorships.
 We wish them the best success.